-- 2. What is RDD Persistence and Caching in Spark?
+RDD Persistence and Caching Mechanism in Apache Spark

 This blog covers the detailed view of Apache Spark RDD Persistence and Caching.
 This tutorial gives the answers for – What is RDD persistence, Why do we need to call cache or persist on an RDD, What is the Difference between Cache() and Persist() method in Spark, What are the different storage levels in spark to store the persisted RDD, How to Unpersist RDD?
 The need of persisting RDD and various advantages of persistence are also discussed in this Spark tutorial.